-In some circumstances a student's choice of behaviour may result in lunchtime detentions which are run voluntarily by some departments.
-These detentions are recorded on the behaviour wizard and monitored by an Assistant Head.
+If a student's choice of behaviour results in a LM3 or 4 being issued, the teacher will action a break or lunch time detention.
+These detentions are recorded on the behaviour wizard and monitored by heads of department and the Assistant Head in charge or behaviour.

 After school detentions are part of the school's BfL system.
 Whilst parental consent is NOT required, parents will be informed if the detention is to take place after school via letter and text at least 24 hours prior to the detention.
-After school detentions are generally awarded for such things as infringements of the Code of Conduct, persistent failure to complete work, smoking, theft, vandalism, or disruption of teaching and learning but this list is not exhaustive.
+After school detentions are generally awarded for such things as infringements of the Code of Conduct, persistent failure to attend teacher detentions, smoking, theft, vandalism, or disruption of teaching and learning but this list is not exhaustive.

-After school detentions take place on Tuesdays and Thursdays between 3.00pm and 4.00pm and are supervised by members of staff under the direction of a member of SLT.
+After school detentions take place on Tuesdays and Thursdays between 3.15pm and 4.15pm and are supervised by members of staff under the direction of a member of SLT.
 Staff must escort pupils to detention at the end of period 5.
-At the detention students will either access Doddle to improve an area of weakness in their learning or be required to complete some Community service.
-The use of the latter will help to encourage citizenship and allow the pupil to give back to the school community.
+At the detention students will either access MS Teams to improve an area of weakness in their learning or log onto online resources that they can work through.
+If, a pupil chooses not to work or does not pass the detention then they will repeat the detention at the next opportunity.
+If a pupil does not turn up to their scheduled detention, then they will be put into seclusion.

-8. Uniform
+8.Uniform

 All students are expected to wear correct uniform.
 Items of incorrect uniform will be confiscated by members of staff and held in student services until the end of the school day.
 The nature of the incorrect uniform will be recorded by student services and this information will be reviewed on a weekly basis by Key Stage teams and SLT.
 Repeated confiscations will result in parents having to collect the confiscated item from the school office.
+Pupils who consistently break uniform rules will be put onto a uniform report.
+If issues still occur whilst on report then a daily sanction will be put into place.

-9. Seclusion
+9. Reflect and Reset